 Think Long-Term Goals

 Remanufacturing is first and foremost a cost-saving decision.
-But if you take your investment in power distribution remanufacturing a step further, you can get additional benefits, including improvement of the overall quality of your product.
+But if you take your investment in power distribution remanufacturing a step further, you can get additional benefits, including an improvement in the overall quality of your product.

 For more information on the types of PCB testing an aftermarket electronics remanufacturer may offer -- and their pros, cons, and required investment -- check out the free e-book below: